Logo

 Step 7: Register For State Taxes

-Step 8: Obtain Other Licenses & Permits
+Step 8: Get Other Licenses and Permits

 Step 9: File Initial Report

-Step 10: Maintain Ongoing Compliances
+Step 10: Ongoing Compliances

 Maintain compliance with all Alabama laws, including any amendments to the tax code or filing deadlines.